MatureMasculine/guide/Experience/Practices/feedback.md

 Passing
 ● If a man feels he has nothing to add or contribute to the man who has shared then it is best that he ‘pass’ rather than speak for the sake of speaking.
 ● Passing on feedback is not to be done lightly nor regularly.
 The man who passes on feedback needs to be clear for himself why he has opted to pass.
 ● In the same vein, to say something like “I agree with what everyone else has said” is a waste of time and words.
-Remember that Men’s Group is a vigorous enquiry.
+Remember that Father's Group is a vigorous enquiry.

 Response to feedback